-Yom Tov Seuda (meal):
+Yom Tov Seuda (meal) Second night of Yom Tov

 Before the meal begins, ensure that all the women and girls have lit candles.
 If there are not enough candles, do not rely on lighting after the meal, rather borrow candles from a neighbor so that all the women can light candles before beginning the meal.